Stratio/cassandra-lucene-index/doc/documentation.rst

 -  **slop** (default = 0): number of words permitted between words.

-**Example 1:** search for rows where “phrase” contains the word “camisa” followed by the word “manchada”.
+**Example 1:** search for rows where “phrase” contains the word “camisa” followed by the word “manchada”:

 .. code-block:: sql